ArticleMarch 9, 2026

 How Most Students Study (Wrong)

-The Passive Study Trap
+The Passive Study Trap:

-1. Read textbook or watch lecture video
+1. Read textbook or watch lecture

 2. Highlight important sentences